Most firms have a sales team that is responsible for bringing in new Quality leads. You, as a freelancer, must be that sales team.

 Remember that lead generation works best while you have some time in hand, as transforming a lead into a client, takes time.

-Start managing your leads with the lead generation software of Refrens.
+Start managing your leads with the lead management software on Refrens.